Stationary coupled KdV systems and their St\"ackel representations: Introduction

-In Section \ref{3S} we study the main object of this paper: stationary cKdV\ system.
-This is a finite-dimensional system originating by restricting the cKdV hierarchy on one of its stationary manifolds $\mathcal{M}_{n}=\left\{ \left[u\right]:K_{n+1}[\bm{u}]=0\right\} $.
+In Section~\ref{3S} we study the main object of this paper: the stationary cKdV\ system.
+This is a finite-dimensional system originating by restricting the cKdV hierarchy to one of its stationary manifolds $\mathcal{M}_{n}=\left\{ \left[\bm{u}\right]:K_{n+1}[\bm{u}]=0\right\} $.
 In Subsection \ref{31S} we explain how each Hamiltonian operator $\mathbb{B}_{m}$ generates a Hamiltonian foliation of the $\left(2n+N\right)$-dimensional stationary manifold $\mathcal{M}_{n}$ into $2n$-dimensional leaves.
 These Hamiltonian foliations are transversal to each other.
 In Subsection \ref{32S} we introduce another set of $N+1$ foliations of $\mathcal{M}_{n}$ into $2n$-dimensional leaves, each related with imposing a particular stationary constraint on Lax representation of the cKdV hierarchy.
 We call these foliations Stäckel foliations of $\mathcal{M}_{n}$.
-We conclude this subsection by proving that Hamiltonian foliation and Stäckel foliation for the same $m$ coincide (see Proposition \ref{foliacje}).
-In Subsection \ref{33S} we present the Lax representation of the stationary cKdV system on leaves of each of Stäckel foliations and then we show how these foliations lead in a very natural way to separation (spectral) curves of Stäckel systems.
+We conclude this subsection by proving that Hamiltonian foliation and Stäckel foliation for the same $m$ coincide (see Theorem~\ref{foliacje}).
+In Subsection~\ref{33S} we present the Lax representation of the stationary cKdV system on leaves of each of Stäckel foliations and then we show how these foliations lead in a very natural way to separation (spectral) curves of Stäckel systems.

-Section \ref{4S} contains some known information about Stäckel systems, as well as information about their Lax formulation.
+Section~\ref{4S} contains some basic facts about Stäckel systems and their Lax formulation.
 This section is introduced in order to keep the article self-contained.

-In Section \ref{5S}, combining the knowledge of Lax formulations of the stationary cKdV system from Subsection \ref{33S} and the knowledge of Lax formulation of Stäckel systems from Section \ref{4S}, we prove the main theorem of this article (Theorem \ref{great}), stating that each stationary cKdV\ system can be represented as a Stäckel system on $\mathcal{M}_{n}$ on $N+1$ ways.
+In Section \ref{5S}, comparing the Lax formulation of the stationary cKdV system as given in Subsection~\ref{33S} with the Lax formulation of Stäckel systems as given in Section~\ref{4S}, we prove the main theorem of this article (Theorem~\ref{great}), stating that each stationary cKdV\ system can be represented as a Stäckel system on $\mathcal{M}_{n}$ on $N+1$ ways.